sudeeprp/rapa-home/contribute.md

 Examples:

 - If a learner has prompted to get a script, but hasn't asked for an explanation of it, that indicates a gap.
-- Following that, if they have prompted to solve errors, then that may be another gap.
+- Following that, if they have prompted to solve issues, then that may be another gap.

 As a learner, it helps to see the gaps in your understanding visually.
 For example, as a mind-map (better ideas are welcome too).

-### Expand their horizon
+### Force an expansion of your horizon

-Show the consequences of the gaps in their understanding.
-For example, suppose they have solved an issue entirely by trial-and-error.
-Their next encounter with the same issue would take an unpredictable duration - that's the consequence.
+Push by showing the consequences of the gaps in understanding.
+For example, suppose a learner has solved an issue entirely by trial-and-error.
+Their next encounter with the same issue would take an unpredictable duration - that's the consequence of lacking mechanical sympathy.

 ## `GitaShare` Sharing the Gita